In 25 transformational years, New Georges has helped bring forth an unprecedented generation of women* theater artists.

 New Georges is the recipient of three Obie Awards, has

-been named to L Magazine’s “Best of NYC,” and the tdf study OUTRAGEOUS FORTUNE: the life and times of the new American play lists us as one of the top 10 theaters nationwide named by playwrights as a leading producer of their plays.
+been featured in New York Magazine’s named to L Magazine’s “Best of NYC,” and the tdf study OUTRAGEOUS FORTUNE: the life and times of the new American play lists us as one of the top 10 theaters nationwide named by playwrights as a leading producer of their plays.

 Plays we produced have received the Susan Smith Blackburn and Kesselring prizes; been named to year-end best lists in The New Yorker, Time Out New York, and the Huffington Post and included in New York Magazine’s “Approval Matrix” and The New York Times’ Indelible Moments of the Year; are published by Faber & Faber, Samuel French, Dramatists Play Service, Playscripts, Indie Theatre Now, Smith & Kraus, Seagull Books and Vintage; and have been produced again and again around the country and the world.
 Even in Australia.